-There's more money up for grabs that ever in esports now which means there are many players looking for an organization to sign with.
+There’s more money up for grabs than ever before in esports now which means there are many players looking for an organization to sign with.

 With the emergence of Fortnite Battle Royale as an esport and its ability to be played from the comfort of your own home, there are a lot of reasons a player would want to sign with a team, whether that’s for a salary, exposure, and free gear, but is that the best path?
 Tfue and Ninja have explained what players should know before signing.

 Do the negatives outweigh the positives?

 Tfue says if you are signing to an organization, you need to make sure your team doesn’t take a cut of your Fortnite World Cup earnings.
 He explained this to Clix, a recent pro who signed with Misfits Gaming.

 “They’re not taking any World Cup earnings, are they,” he asked, which Clix confirmed that they are.
 “You need to get yourself a lawyer.”